raspberrypilearning/comic-character/en/step_6.md

 + Click the Create button.
 An alert message will show for any field you have left blank.
 + Test this a few times with a different form fields.
 + Complete all form fields.
 Click 'Create' to see the summary.

+--- collapse ---

+---
+title: I should be getting alerts but I am not
+---

++ Check you have added `.value` after `characterName`, `characterAbility` and `characterOrigin`.

+--- /collapse ---

 --- /task ---